Tudat/tudat/tutorials/tudatFeatures/mathTools/integrators.rst

         RungeKuttaCoefficients rungeKuttaCoefficients =
                 RungeKuttaCoefficients::get( RungeKuttaCoefficients::rungeKuttaFehlberg87 );

-- :literal:`&stateDerivativeFunction` passes by reference the state derivative function that defines the differential equation to be integrated.
+- :literal:`stateDerivativeFunction` passes the state derivative function that defines the differential equation to be integrated.
 - :literal:`initialTime` provides the initial value of the independent variable.
 - :literal:`initialState` provides the initial state and must have the type of the dependent variable.
 - :literal:`minimumStepSize` defines the minimum step-size that the variable step-size integrator can take.